x3xto/KOTENIA/README.md

  ((_/`(____,-'
 ```

 **KOTENIA** stands for **Key Object & Text Extraction, Networking, and Integrated Analytics**.
-This Proof of Concept (PoC) is developed as part of a master's thesis project, demonstrating an end-to-end OSINT pipeline for visual intelligence analysis.
+This Proof of Concept (PoC) is developed as part of a bachelor's thesis project, demonstrating an end-to-end OSINT pipeline for visual intelligence analysis.

 ## Features